"I don't need user testing" Part I: Understanding clients' frictions

 2/ I'm not confident in the design I have

-These kind of clients are a designer's nightmare: they love to either see 10 versions of the same screen for no apparent reason, or spend late nights redesigning screens themselves in PowerPoint.
+These type of clients are a designer's nightmare: they love to either see ten versions of the same screen for no apparent reason, or spend late nights redesigning screens themselves in PowerPoint.

 In their mind, there is a "perfect" version of their product, but "we're just not there yet".
-The reality — of course — is that design is an iterative process that knows no "ending".
+The reality — of course — is that design is an iterative process that is never finished.

 If you try to suggest user testing to them, they will reply with stuff like "I cannot expose my future clients to something that's not finished yet.
 We'll see about testing once the design is done".

 3/ I only trust myself (aka the egomaniac)

 Once in a while, you will meet a client that designs his own screen, or comes up with his own ideas of what is the ultimate design.

 They don't come to you for guidance, your role is one of a scribe: to translate into design what their brilliant mind thought of.
 Accepting user testing is to allow vulnerability; criticizing the ego maniac's creation is received as a personal attack on them.